SystemsApproach/ops/preface.rst

 extension of their datacenters, they do not have a lock on the know-how for making that happen.

-This book lays out one roadmap that a small team of engineers followed over a course of a year to stand-up and operationalize a hybrid cloud spanning a dozen enterprises, and hosting a non-trivial cloud native service (5G connectivity in our case, but that’s just an example).
+This book lays out a roadmap that a small team of engineers followed over a course of a year to stand-up and operationalize a hybrid cloud spanning a dozen enterprises, and hosting a non-trivial cloud native service (5G connectivity in our case, but that’s just an example).
 The team was able to do this by leveraging 20+ open source components, but selecting those components is just a start.
 There were dozens of technical decisions to make along the way, and a few thousand lines of configuration code to write.
 We believe this is a repeatable exercise, which we report in this book.
-(And the code behind the book is open source, for those that want to pursue the topic in more depth.)
+(And the code for those configuation files is open source, for those that want to pursue the topic in more detail.)

-Our roadmap may not be the right one for all circumstances, but it does shine a light on the challenges and fundamental trade-offs involved in operationalizing a cloud.
+Our roadmap may not be the right one for all circumstances, but it does shine a light on the fundamental challenges and trade-offs involved in operationalizing a cloud.
 As we can attest based on our experience, it’s a complicated design space with an overabundance of terminology and storylines to untangle.
 Whether you plan to stand up